Lee (English surname)

-Lee is a common surname in English-speaking countries.
+Lee is a common surname in the English-speaking countries.

-In Canada, "Lee" was the 4th-most-common surname outside of Quebec.
-In the United States during the year 2000 census, "Lee" was the 22nd-most-common surname.
+In Canada, "Lee" was the 7th-most-common surname outside of Quebec.
+In the United States during the 2000 census, "Lee" was the 22nd-most-common surname.

 Origins

-China

-Lee is a common romanization of the Chinese surname 李, alternatively romanized as Li.

 England

 There are several distinct origins of the Lee surname.
 The most common is derived from Old English lēah, meaning a meadow or forest clearing.

 This developed variously into the surnames Lee, Lea, and Leigh.

 Ireland

 The name in Ireland has several diverse origins, resulting in widely dispersed clusters of the name in South Western, Western (Galway) and North Eastern Counties.
-One recognized root was the anglicization of the Irish surname "Ó Laoidigh" which resulted in a number of variants, such as Lee, Lea, and Maclee.
+One recognized root was the anglicization of the Irish surname "Ó Laoidigh" which resulted in several variants, such as Lee, Lea, and Maclee.
 Other Lees have English roots and still others may have derived from the Norman "Du Lea".
-The 1901 Irish census list 4912 entries primarily in the counties of Galway, Dublin, Cork, Antrim, Limerick and Down.
+The 1901 Irish census list 4912 entries primarily in Galway, Dublin, Cork, Antrim, Limerick and Down counties.